-Resident Research Curriculum – This curriculum includes a series of noon conferences which teach Evidence-Based Medicine topics, Quality Improvement (QI) methodologies, critical appraisal of articles, and research study design.
-Residents complete a QI project during their intern year.
-Additionally, residents are required to complete a longitudinal research project (hypothesis based research, QI, or advocacy) and to present at a local, regional, or national meeting.
+Resident Research Curriculum: This curriculum includes a series of small group y-week sessions which focus on Evidence-Based Medicine and essential research project development topics.
+Additionally, residents are required to complete a longitudinal research project (hypothesis-based research, QI, or advocacy) and to present at a local, regional, or national meeting.
 For more information on department research support for trainees, go here.

 Quality Improvement: All residents participate in small group workshop-style sessions during their Y-weeks.
 Through these sessions, they learn the basics of quality improvement methodology and immediately apply the information to develop and execute a QI-project.
 Skilled faculty facilitators work with each cohort to help them successfully complete and present their projects.